-- the types of food to be produced
+- the types of food you will produce

-- how much food is to be produced weekly/monthly
+- how much food you will produce weekly/monthly

-- who you will employ and the training/qualifications/experience of your staff
+- who you will employ (staff) and their training, qualifications and experience

-- how goods will be separated between domestic and commercial use, including during preparation and storage
+- how you'll separate goods between domestic and commercial use, including during preparation and storage

-- your businesses work patterns and how you keep them separate from household activities
+- your businesses work patterns and how you'll keep them separate from household activities

 - how the business will operate when there are sick family members at home

-- how you'll control access to the kitchen by children, pets or visitors
+- how you'll control access to the kitchen for children, pets or visitors

 - completed Home Kitchen - Commercial Food checklist

-- a photo of your kitchen - either attached with the above information or sent electronically
+- a photo of your kitchen - either attached with the above information or sent online.

-All these requirements are detailed in our guidance document.
+These requirements are also covered in our guidance document.